fastly/js-compute-runtime/DEVELOPMENT.md

 - Install the test dependencies: `npm install`
 - Get a list of all the applications to test: `node test.js`
 - Test a single application via: `node test.js <name>` or test all via `node test.js --all`

-## Testing a Dev Release
-:warning:	**You should not use this for production workloads!!!!!!!!**

-Dev builds are released before production releases to allow for further testing.
-These are not released upstream to NPM, however you can acquire them from the [Releases](https://github.com/fastly/js-compute-runtime/releases/) section.
-Download the runtime for your platform, extract the executable and place it in the /node_modules/@fastly/js-compute/bin/PLATFORM folder of your Fastly Compute project.
-Then you can use the normal [Fastly CLI](https://github.com/fastly/cli) to build your service.

-Please submit an [issue](https://github.com/fastly/js-compute-runtime/issues) if you find any problems during testing.